sendgrid/docs/content/docs/for-developers/sending-email/brite-verify.md

 ![]({{root_url}}/images/briteverify_verify_new_list.jpg)
 ![]({{root_url}}/images/briteverify_choose_list.jpg)

 The app triggers the prompt to input the SendGrid API key.
-This authentication is required only once to link the 2 applications.
+The app requires this authentication only once to link the 2 applications.

 ![]({{root_url}}/images/briteverify_auth_sg.jpg)